All Episodes

 We're all in this together against a common enemy.

-But you got you guys are missing the point.
+But you guys are missing the point.

 The point of what these people are trying to do is they're trying to express the ultimate view, which is cultural relativity, right?

-You are a racist if you say that our culture, our way of thought and living is superior to theirs.
+You are a racist if you say that our culture, our way of thought and living, is superior to theirs.

-Despite the fact that every statistic in the world never mind, you know, women it's not about women gays and women.
+Despite the fact that every statistic in the world, never mind, you know, women, it's not about women gays and women.

 It doesn't make a difference.

-And by the way, yesterday our CIA director joined our FBI director, our assistant FBI director, our national director of intelligence, uh, our House Homeland Security Chairman, and our former special envoy to defeat ISIS, who all warned that ISIS will infiltrate that refugee population, and the president and Hillary Clinton want to gamble with the lives of Americans.
+And by the way, yesterday our CIA director joined our FBI director, our assistant FBI director, our national director of intelligence, our House Homeland Security Chairman, and our former special envoy to defeat ISIS, who all warned that ISIS will infiltrate that refugee population.

-You know, we're gonna report sooner or later that one of these refugees goes on a spree and kills people.
+I said last night on TV, you know, we're going to report sooner or later that one of these refugees goes on a spree and kills people.

 And I said, if that happens after the warnings that were ignored by the president and Hillary, they will have blood on their hands.